5 Smartsheet Alternatives & Competitors

 We’re proud to lead the low-code space for external data support.
 Our platform features dedicated connectors for querying a vast range of data sources, including relational databases, NoSQL tools, Google Sheets, REST APIs, and more.

 Budibase makes it easy to manipulate database schemas and stored values - using our spreadsheet-like grid interface for internal and SQL tables.
+We can easily create custom filtering or calculation views, define read and write permissions, and assign them to user roles.

 There’s never been an easier way to build end-user applications on top of mission-critical data, with autogenerated forms and CRUD UIs, custom conditionality rules, mobile responsiveness, front-end JavaScript, and a vast library of configurable components.
+When we generate UIs, they inherit the permissions we configure in the data section, making Budibase the secure choice to low-code internal tools.

 Use cases